OctaviusI/VC-8000/README.md

 # VC8000 Fictional Computer

-The VC8000 is a fictional decimal computer C++ designed to be compiled in Visual Studio.
+The VC8000 is a fictional decimal computer C++ built to be run on both Windows 32 and 64 bit systems.
 ## Features

  - An Assembler and Emulator for running programs through the use of a .txt file for input